GeoMOER/geoAI/docs/units/_unit04/unit04-02-00_EX_create_mask.md

   caption: "Image: ulrichstill [CC BY-SA 2.0 DE] via [wikimedia.org](https://commons.wikimedia.org/wiki/File:Tuebingen_Streuobstwiese.jpg)"
 ---

-In this exercise, we will create a raster mask from vector data containing the outlines of all buildings in our study area in the southern part of Marburg (image below).
+In this exercise, we will create a raster mask from vector data containing the outlines of all buildings in our study area in the southern part of Marburg (map below).
 For this purpose, both the raster mask and the DOP of the study area will be split from large raster (.tif) files into many smaller image files (.png).

-{% include media4 url="assets/images/unit04/marburg_buildings.html" %} [Full screen version of the map]({{ site.baseurl }}assets/images/unit04/marburg_buildings.html){:target="_blank"}

 ## Set up a working environment